lyssphacker/talks/we-really-do-not-know-how-to-compute/we-really-do-not-know-how-to-compute.md

 ### [Automatic Differentiation](slides/page_8.pdf)

 You can stuff that is even more wild.
-Did you know that automatic differentiation can be done as a generic extension.
+Did you know that automatic differentiation can be done as a generic extension?
+What you do is create hyperreal numbers, numbers that look like x+Δx